 After having no skiing for significant portions of winters in the late 1940s and early 1950s, Mittersill installed snowmaking for the 1957-58 season.
 The new installation allowed for a mid-December opening in 1957, despite minimal snowfall at that juncture.
 However, subsequent weeks passed without cold temperatures, resulting in the ski area and snowmaker sitting idle.

-In June 1959, the Mittersill Ski Lift Corporation was created, as the area underwent a significant expansion for the 1959-60 season.
+Mittersill embarked upon a reorganization in June 1959, when management of the inn was turned over to Treadway Inns, former operator of the Waterville Inn.
+Meanwhile, the Mittersill Ski Lift Corporation was created, ushering in a significant expansion for the 1959-60 season.
 Skiable acreage was boosted by 50% to 60 acres when the vertical drop of the area was increased, thanks to the installation of a second T-Bar.
 Using leased state and federal land, the $150,000 project was designed by local Sel Hannah's Sno-Engineering, Inc. Further expansion plans were designed by Sno-Engineering in 1963 and 1965.
 An interchangeable ticket was introduced for the winter of 1959-60, allowing skiers to ride lifts at the interconnected ski areas.
 A new cafeteria was constructed for the 1960-61 season.

 Asking Its Competitor to Let It Expand